Arches-Lab/ARCHES-UI/STORE_NUMBER_USAGE.md

 - **Token Utilities**: Functions to decode JWT tokens and extract metadata
 - **AuthContext Enhancement**: Updated context to include StoreNumber array and metadata
+- **StoreContext**: Manages the currently selected store for the application
+- **Store Selector**: Dropdown in the header to switch between stores
 - **Custom Hooks**: Easy-to-use hooks for accessing StoreNumber throughout the app
 - **UI Components**: Components to display and manage StoreNumber information